 Key indicators

-• rate of diverse population participation in city-led programs
+Rate of diverse population participation in city-led programs

-• increase in older adult-focused programming across city neighbourhoods
+# of older adult-focused programming across city neighbourhoods 553 (winter/spring 2024) 695 (winter/spring 2025) developing

 Actions